keelancook/missions-center/cgcs-staff-information/hubspot/hubspot-introduction.md

 #### Workflows
 *	Automating processes.
 *	Does an action whenever a certain criteria is met.
-*	Can automate forms and emails and such.
+*	Can automate forms, emails, and such.

 ### Reports